chandrasekharkolla/eks/README.md

-# TEST eks project gets push to both github and gutlab at the sametime
+# eks project gets push to both github and gutlab at the sametime